-Every year, the Advisory Division of the Council of State produces some 600 advisory opinions on legislation, about 95% of them within three months.
-The Administrative Jurisdiction Division hears an average of around 1,400 cases and 400 applications for provisional relief in the field of spatial planning and the environment annually.
-Over 3,200 appeal cases and 400 applications for provisional relief are brought before the General Chamber each year.
-In the Aliens Chamber over 7,000 appeal cases and 1,100 applications for provisional relief are heard in the same period.
+The Advisory Division of the Council of State produces about 500 advisory opinions on legislation annually, about 95% of them within three months.
+Every year, an average of around 1,800 cases and 400 applications for provisional relief in the field of spatial planning are brought before the Administrative Jurisdiction Division, over 5,300 cases and 800 applications for provisional relief are brought before the Aliens Chamber, and over 3,400 appeal cases and 300 applications for provisional relief are brought before the General Chamber.

 The Council of State is located in the centre of The Hague.
 The Advisory Division meets at its Binnenhof premises every Wednesday.
 Hearings before the Administrative Jurisdiction Division take place in the recently renovated Council of State building at Kneuterdijk 22.

 You can call its Communication Department (Public Information; Afdeling Publieksvoorlichting) on 00 31 (0)70 426 4251 or 00 31 (0)70 426 4033.